 Large steam turbine valve chests designed by Westinghouse contain numerous integral horizontal valve seats (usually 3-4 per chest).
 Periodically, replacing these seats becomes necessary which is a major, critical-path project.
 The seats are located at the bottom of the valve chest, horizontally, in a row, and spaced evenly apart.
 They are welding into the chest and therefore can't be removed without machining.

 These projects require a large commitment of resources for everyone.
 Turbine owners may seek out the OEM to do this work and pay a significant premium "for OEM experience."
-However, K Machine employs engineers, machinists and welders who have been conducting these repairs throughout their entire career.
+However, K Machine employs engineers, machinists, and welders who have been conducting these repairs throughout their entire careers.
 You can speak with our previous customers about their experience hiring K Machine to conduct these complicated repairs.
 We would love the opportunity to discuss our repair techniques with you and to walk your engineers through our repair process.
-We offer Inconnel or 410 base and Stellite 6 inlay options.
+We offer Inconel or 410 base and Stellite 6 inlay options.
 Our pricing is highly competitive.
-To arrange a meeting on this topic, please contact Sean McLenithan (Sales Manager) at 518-859-7066.
+To arrange a meeting on this topic, please contact Ross Randall (Operations Manager) at 912-210-6825.